-With an acceptance rate of 9%, Pomona is one of the hardest colleges to get into.
+With an acceptance rate of 7% in 2022, Pomona is one of the hardest colleges to get into.
 While there are no published Pomona GPA requirements, we estimate the average GPA amongst admits is 4.0.
 Therefore, a competitive applicant is achieving mostly As and Bs in challenging classes.
 As with the other schools on this list, we suggest treating the predicted average GPA as a substitute for the Pomona GPA requirements.

 Georgetown GPA Requirements

 On the other hand, Georgetown has an acceptance rate of 12% in 2022.
 So it’s a reach school for most applicants.
 To give yourself the best odds, we recommend treating the average GPA, a 4.0, as the unofficial Georgetown GPA requirement.